-Coast to Coast: Why Private Jet Charter Flights Avoid the Sea
+Why do Private Jet Charter Flights Often Avoid the Sea?

 Have you ever noticed that many private jet charter flights hug the coastline, even when it doesn’t seem like the most logical journey route?